-The Bucktown Village Store is an authentic 19th century country store and is operated by the Bucktown Village Foundation, a 501c3 organization.
+The Bucktown General Store is an authentic 19th century country store and is operated by the Bucktown Village Foundation, a 501c3 organization.
 The store operates as a museum featuring authentic African American artifacts related to slavery, various displays, and gifts within a country store setting.

 Between 1834 and 1836 at this location, Harriet Tubman received a blow to her head that fractured her skull while she attempted to assist a fellow enslaved man.
 This has been called Tubman’s first public act of defiance.
 As a result of the injury, she experienced lifelong health problems and spiritual visions that changed her views and guided the rest of her life.
+She went on to become one of the most famous abolitionists, leading more than 70 people out of slavery to freedom along the Underground Railroad.

 Monday-Saturday by chance or by reservation